zethon/zethon/README.md

 Here are a few other projects worth mentioning:

-### Owl
+### Owl 🦉

 Owl began as a "message board reader" or "Outlook for message boards".
 I would love to add Reddit support to Owl, as well release a decentralized chat system where Owl is the premiere chat client.
-Think of email -- anyone can set up an email server and send email to anyone else, now take that concept to instant-messaging, and now you have the concept of Owl.

-### AshCoin
+### AshCoin 🪙

 This project began as a quest to understand the details of cryptocurrencies, and what better way to understand than to write your very own from scratch!